 TROPHIES, ROSETTES and CERTIFICATES OF ELIGIBILTY

-member (advance response is mandatory).
+entry is made.
 The total number of additional rosettes ordered may not exceed the number of listed breeders and

 co-owners of the finalist.

 - The Draw for armband numbers and the order of competition will be held at least one-half hour before the beginning of

 the Top 20 competition.

 - There will be three (3) judges of the Top 20 event.
 There will be one judge

 from each of the following three categories:

 - BREEDER JUDGE.

 An established Dalmatian breeder who has bred Dalmatians for at least ten (10) years, having produced or shown at least

 Judge must not own or co-own either a dog in the Top 20 competition or its sire or its dam.
 The breeder Judge may not exhibit

 Dalmatians in any class (including Intersex) at the DCA National Specialty Show and any associated All-breed or Dalmatian

 Specialty Shows in conjunction with the DCA National Specialty Show.

 - MULTI-BREED JUDGE.

 A person approved by the AKC to judge Dalmatians and at least one complete group.
 If the Multi-Breed judge is a Dalmatian

 breeder, this judge must not own or co-own either a dog in the Top 20 competition or its sire or its dam.
 The judge may not

 exhibit as stated in 1-A as stated for the Breeder Judge.

 - HANDLER JUDGE.

 Association (though not necessarily a member).
 The Handler Judge must have at least five (5) years experience.
 The Handler

 Judge must not have shown a Dalmatian for an owner of a dog in the Top 20 competition for two (2) years preceding

 the event.
-In addition, the Handler Judge may not handle any dog at the DCA National Specialty Show of associated Dalmatian
+In addition, the Handler Judge may not handle any dog at the DCA National Specialty Show or Associated Dalmatian

 Specialty Shows that is owned or co-owned by an owner of a top 20 entrant.

 - Excluded from judging the event will be the following: